I scramble to find an electrical outlet in Chicago’s O’Hare airport, frantic after just learning some terrifying news.

 We shouldn’t travel just to blog or to take photographs.
 We should blog to only further the connections of travel.

-One person’s view of the world can lend a moment of calm while logging onto Instagram.
-One traveler’s tip about the buses in Bolivia can provide the next with valuable information for a successful journey.
+One traveler’s tip about the buses in Bolivia can provide the next with valuable information.

 At 35,000 feet over the Atlantic Ocean, I worried about the state of my travel blog.
 Would the content show up magically when I landed?
-Did I lose all of my travel moments, all of my documentation?
+Did I lose all of my travel moments?
 And way up in the air, I finally let it all go.
 Without an internet connection, there were no tweets, emails, or “likes” to distract me from where I was going and what I was doing there.

 For me, documenting my travels requires a careful balance.
 Like a Goldilocks complex, it can’t be too much or too little.
 It has to be just right.

 I was on my way to new countries, new experiences and new exchanges I wouldn’t have had if I just stayed home.

-I put down the computer and iPhone, if only just until I heard those magic words, “The use of cellphones is now permitted.”
+I put down my iPhone, at least until I hear those magic words, “The use of cellphones is now permitted.”

 Suzy Guese began traveling at three months old with a flight to Orlando to experience the magical world of Disney from a newborn’s perspective.
 Don’t ask her if she remembers every family car trip across the United States or every French village she has visited.
 Ask her if she remembers the act of travel, the night before excitement, the wonder of seeing something she had only imagined.
-She remembers travel.
 Suzy blogs about her travel experiences at SuzyGuese.com